semiherdogan/aws-ssh/README.md

 ### Notes
 - If you want to restrict access further, you can limit the `Resource` field to specific EC2 instances or tags.
 - Ensure the IAM user or role also has permissions to use the AWS Systems Manager (SSM) agent if required for SSH sessions.
+- **SSM must be enabled for the EC2 instance** to use this tool.
+Ensure that the instance has the necessary IAM role attached and the SSM agent is installed and running.
+You can follow the steps to enable SSM for your instance in the [AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-prerequisites.html).

 ### Contributing